 My International Comedy Career

-In continuing this so far brief and sporadic theme of detailing historic moments from my illustrious twenty year long comedy career, I bring you the amazing second instalment, which covers my stand-up adventures abroad.
-Yes, I am glad to claim that, amongst the many honourifics bestowed upon me over the years (such as ‘Mr’), I am also an International Stand-up Comedian.
+I am glad to claim that, among the many honourifics bestowed upon me over the years (such as ‘Mister’), I am also an International Stand-up Comedian.

-In fact, I once performed on a beach in Thailand!
-What happened was, me and some friends were sitting around drinking too many cocktails by the beach like the fat lazy westerners we were, and down on the sand this street performer-type-guy starts hosting a show of various acts.
-It was a shithouse show, full of boring juggling and fire twirling and tightrope walking across a line that was unperilously close to the ground, the kind of stuff you only need to see once in your life, if ever.
-However, because the guy was another Aussie, and looked kind of like a mate of mine from back home, and I was drunk, I thought it would be a great idea to go and tell him I was a comic, and if he wanted me to perform in his terrible show that was something I would definitely consider.
+However, because the host was another Aussie, and kind of looked like a mate of mine from back home, and I was drunk, I thought it would be a great idea to go and tell him I was a very talented comic, and if he wanted me to perform my act in his show, then that was something I would definitely consider.

-My audience regarded with me the kind of politely puzzled expressions that comedians everywhere crave.
-I smiled to let them know that everything was okay, then proceeded to tell them more funny jokes in English.
-After a while I found myself wishing I had some firesticks, having developed a new appreciation for the way they transcend the language barrier, or at least a method to ignite the cocktail fumes emanating from me and make a spontaneous exit.
+My audience regarded me with the kind of politely puzzled expressions that comedians everywhere crave.
+I smiled to let them know it was going well, before telling them more jokes in English.
+I found myself wishing I had some firesticks after all, having developed a new appreciation for the way they transcended the language barrier.
+Either that, or I could use them to ignite the cocktail fumes wafting from me and make a spontaneous exit.

-Instead, after a few more minutes, I decided it was time to get off.
-I said, ‘well, that’s me done, so welcome back to the stage, er … um …’
+Instead, after a few more minutes, I said, ‘Well, that’s my time, so welcome back to the stage, er … um …’

-Try as I might, I could not recall my generous risk-taking host’s name.
-It wasn’t the name of the mate he had reminded me of, I knew that much, but that still left a whole bunch of other names to guess from.
+Try as I might, I could not recall the generous, risk-taking host’s name.
+It wasn’t the name of the mate he reminded me of, that much was certain, but that still left me with a whole bunch of other names to choose from.

-I think everyone was very relieved to see him return, probably with an oversized deck of cards or something.
+I think everyone was very relieved to see him return with an oversized deck of cards.

 My friends thought it was all very funny, of course.
-Certainly, for me, it was a gig I shall treasure the memory of for as long as my mind is still functioning.
+Certainly, for me, it was a gig I shall treasure for as long as my mind is still revisiting nightmares.